stevencombs/retrocombs.github.io/entertainment.md

 title: Entertainment
 ---

-This page is a collection of posts about books, movies and television.
+This collects my posts about books, movies and television.

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.entertainment %}